Computer Science (CPSC)

 Term(s) Typically Offered: Offered as Needed

-This course introduces the basics of interactive computer graphics including software and hardware requirements for computer graphics systems, graphics data structures, algorithms and programming languages, raster and random display devices, and graphics applications.
-Students will work with dedicated graphics computers in completing laboratory exercises and course projects.
+This course introduces the basics of interactive computer graphics including software and hardware requirements for computer graphics systems, graphics data structures, algorithms, and graphics applications.
+This course is an introduction to the rendering of 2D/3D computer graphics images.
+It starts with an overview of interactive computer graphics, two-dimensional systems, and mapping, then it presents the important drawing 2D/3D graphic algorithms, geometric transformations, viewing, clipping, lighting, shading, and texture mapping using WebGL.
+Students will work with dedicated graphics computers to complete laboratory exercises and course projects.

 D Requires minimum grade of D.